idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

   - Ask for self evaluation
   - Go over with examples together
-  - Ask "How would you describe your behavior vs someone elses"
+  - Ask "How would you describe your behavior vs someone else's"
   - Ask what gaps do you see

 - Call out positive examples from engineers @ Level + 1